 Navigate to the file's location on your computer.
 Copy and paste the purchased iTunes playlists onto the USB drive.

 Part 4.
-FAQs about Saving Apple Music to USB Flash Drive
+FAQs about Transferring Apple Music to USB

 - Windows PC: